CGC-UMCES/metaboscape-application/README.md

  - Serve application (see below)
  - Repeat.

+Note that the image is currently 1.1GB and takes ~90s to build.
+Future efforts will be focused on reducing this size.

 If developing on the Chesapeake Biological Laboratory server you will need to change the port in the
 [docker compose file](https://github.com/CGC-UMCES/metaboscape-application/blob/main/docker-compose.yaml#L8)